OfficeDev/open-xml-docs/docs/how-to-replace-the-styles-parts-in-a-word-processing-document.md

 document you specify, looking for the styles or stylesWithEffects part.
 If the requested part exists, the method saves the supplied **XDocument** into the selected part.

-The code starts by opening the document by using the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)">**Open**** method and indicating that the document should be open for read/write access (the final **true** parameter).
-Given the open document, the code uses the <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.MainDocumentPart">**MainDocumentPart**** property to navigate to the main document part, and then prepares a variable named **stylesPart** to hold a reference to the styles part.
+The code starts by opening the document by using the **[Open](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.wordprocessingdocument.open.aspx)** method and indicating that the document should be open for read/write access (the final **true** parameter).
+Given the open document, the code uses the **[MainDocumentPart](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.wordprocessingdocument.maindocumentpart.aspx)** property to navigate to the main document part, and then prepares a variable named **stylesPart** to hold a reference to the styles part.

 ```csharp